wp-plugins/wp-embed-facebook/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Embed a Facebook page, post, event, photo or profile to any Wordpress post or page.
+Embed a Facebook page, post, video, event, photo or profile to any Wordpress post or page.

 == Description ==